 For a kid who never saw a rock that she didn’t want to scramble over, Joshua Tree National Park is like a dream, with more than 400 climbing formations and 8,000 climbing routes.
 And a few outfitters offer lessons right in the park.
 In its one-day, small group lesson, Joshua Tree Rock Climbing School covers knot tying, rope management, rappelling, and “belaying” (getting back down safely).
 From October through May, tour operator Cliffhanger Guides, based in the park, also does a family-friendly, five hour group lesson that includes a picnic lunch.

 Skateboarding, Orange County

 Located in Orange County’s Lake Forest, Etnies Skate Park is the largest public skate park in California, and is known to be a favorite of pint-size skateboarding dynamo Bella Kenworthy.
-No suprise, it offers very kid-friendly classes: Just bring your own board, pads, and helmet, and you can learn how to balance, turn, and even do an ollie (a pop-up jump).
+No surprise, it offers very kid-friendly classes: Just bring your own board, pads, and helmet, and you can learn how to balance, turn, and even do an Ollie (a pop-up jump).

 Surfing, San Diego

 With its wide beach and easy access, La Jolla Shores makes a welcoming place for kids to try surfing.
-Surf school Surf Diva first launched here to offer surf lessons geared toward women, but has broadened to offer instruction for the whole family, welcoming kids as young as five.
-Private lessons, lasting one to three hours (and including use of both a board and wetsuit), are great for boys, girls, and all kinds of beginners who want to learn to stand up on the board, catch a wave or two, and gain some new confidence.
+Surf school Surf Diva first launched here to offer surf lessons geared toward women, but has broadened to offer instruction for the whole family, welcoming kids as young as five and offering weeklong, sleep away surf camps for teen girls.
+But private lessons, lasting one to three hours (and including use of both a board and wetsuit), are great for boys, girls, and all kinds of beginners who want to learn to stand up on the board, catch a wave or two, and gain some new confidence.